Skip to content

 Description

-The update operation allows administrators to set or modify the node affinity and tolerations for the pods used during upgrades or updates.
-Once a placement policy has been created, it will be applied whenever an upgrade job is created.
+The update operation allows administrators to define or modify the configuration used for pods during upgrades or updates.
+The upgrade job configuration includes a pod placement policy, with support for container resource allocations being added at ArcGIS Enterprise on Kubernetes 12.0.
+Once the configuration has been updated, it will be applied whenever an upgrade job is created.

+The pod placement policy may consist of a node affinity and tolerations.
 Node affinity allows for pods to be scheduled to nodes that have matching label key-value pairs, whereas tolerations allow for pods to be scheduled on tainted nodes that would otherwise repel them if not for matching toleration and taint key-value pairs.
 For more information on configuring the nodeAffinity and tolerations properties, see the Node affinity and Tolerations sections below.

 Node affinity